 All references are to works named in the Bibliography at the end of this article.

-Sometimes spelled ‘martavan’, these refer to large brown glazed jars used generally for storage purposes.
+Sometimes spelled ‘martavan’, this designation refers to the large brown glazed jars that were generally used for storage purposes.
 The Moroccan scholar and explorer Ibn Battuta, in his travels in Southeast Asia in the 14th century, commented that such large jars were used to ship “pepper, citron, and mango, all prepared with salt” [Gutman 2001:112].

 Although Roxanna Brown states that such jars are rarely found in Southeast Asian shipwrecks [2004: 89], fragments have been discovered in shipwrecks found off the coast of Goa, India, indicating that they were used further afield towards western Asia.

 This jar with appliqué decoration represents a typical shape that Martabans are known for – a wide shoulder and a tapering base.
 Two other features characterise the Martaban jar: the large size and the brown glaze, which can sometimes be so dark as to seem black.

 These stoneware jars were known to other early visitors to Southeast Asia.
 Western texts do not mention where they were manufactured, but the name probably derives from the port of Martaban, now known as Mottama, in lower Myanmar.
 This name may denote that the jars were obtainable there, but they could have been made elsewhere, and brought to Martaban overland.
 [Miksic 2009: 66]

 Lagunbyee was an ancient town located on the Irrawaddy delta between Yangon and Bago, enclosed by curved earthen walls.

 Over a hundred kiln sites were discovered along the Lagunbyee creek system.
 These were large cross-draft kilns capable of manufacturing high-temperature green glazes.